Econ in the Classroom

 The Fed has many resources designed for economics and finance educators.
 The Chicago Fed is particularly proud to offer two annual student-based experiential competitions.
 Check out the resources and workshops available to enrich your study and teaching of economics.

-The Fed’s launching a new video competition in Michigan for high school students.
-It is designed to have students explore economic concepts through their own lens, both literally and figuratively.
-The theme of the contest in 2015 is Opportunity Costs.
-All the details can be found in the submission packet.
+The Fed is pleased to announce the winner of our new video competition in Michigan for high school students.
+The competition was designed to have students explore economic concepts through their own lens, both literally and figuratively.
+The theme of the contest in 2015 was Opportunity Costs.
+The winners of the iPad mini are Josh Lank and Jeff Brooks from Livonia Stevenson High School in Livonia, MI.

 New Infographic on the FOMC